Cheddrs/to_do_app/README.md

 This the second project I have completed for the Software Development Mastermind program.

+This project really pushed me to dig into the DOM manipulation between HTML and JavaScript.
+I really learned a lot about this topic in completing this project.
+It was awesome!

 ## Languages Used

 <image src="media/html.png"> <image src="media/css.png"> <image src="media/js.png">